JamesAmato/cmb-ml/README.md

 - Have two sets of configurations to look up for any step
     - The first set is common across all simulations, the other is everything else.
     - There are no intermediate levels.
-    - The common set is a set.
-    - The varied set may be a set (power spectra cosmo params 😓)
     - For specfic steps:
         - For making Power Spectra, this is common set and whatever contains WMAP parameters
 - Process is data